alberto-lazari/arkanoid/readme.md

 ## Build

-I provide pre-built binaries on [itch.io](https://alberto-lazari.itch.io/arkanoid) for macOS and Windows, but of course you can compile the game yourself.
+I provide pre-built binaries on [itch.io](https://alberto-lazari.itch.io/arkanoid) for macOS and Windows, as well as a WebGL version playable directly from the browser!

+Of course you can compile the game yourself, too. \
 The project uses CMake as its main cross-platform build system.
 You can easily use the `cmake` command for building the executable if you feel comfortable with it, or you can use other methods that wrap its functionalities.